peerkar/liferay-gsearch/README.md

 A custom Elasticsearch adapter which adds some suggester analysis settings and fully implements the Elasticsearch QueryStringQuery into Liferay portal search API.
 Please see the adapter in its' [own repo](https://github.com/peerkar/gsearch-elasticsearch-adapter)

 # Installation
+Yes, there are quite many steps in installing this but it'll pay off in the end :)

 ## Step 1 / Option 1 (The Easy Way)